-Andover Community Power is a program offered by the Town to provide residents and businesses more electricity supply options by pooling the electricity use of thousands of users in Andover.
-The program is a Town-vetted alternative to National Grid’s default supply and other third party electricity suppliers.
+Andover Community Power will be a program offered by the Town to provide residents and businesses more electricity supply options by pooling the electricity use of thousands of users in Andover.
+The program will offer a Town-vetted alternative to National Grid’s default supply and other third party electricity suppliers.

-Currently, the Aggregation Plan, which describes how the program will work, available product options, and the outreach plan for program launch are under review by the Department of Public Utilities.
-Read all of the approval steps.
+You can read our Aggregation Plan here.
+The Plan describes how the program will work, available product options, and the outreach plan for program launch.
+The Plan is under review by the Department of Public Utilities.
+Read all of the approval steps here.

 Andover Community Power Goals